Tree Identification Cottonwood Trees Poplar Family Nature Guide

 Black Cottonwood (Populus trichocarpa) is the one to know if you’re in the Pacific Northwest.
 It’s the largest native hardwood in western North America, capable of reaching 150 feet.
 The leaves are similar but slightly more elongated, and the underside often has a pale, whitish tone.

-Cottonwood vs. Trees That Look Similar
+Cottonwood Tree vs. Trees That Look Similar

 A few common trees get confused with cottonwood regularly.